1970s Chrome Cosack Chandelier

 Other versions: This 1970s chrome Cosack chandelier exists in brass.
 Bigger and smaller chandeliers exists.
-Also wall lamps and table lamps were made.
+Also wall lamps, flush mounts and table lamps were made.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.